ISISComputingGroup/ibex_developers_manual/Git-workflow.md

 Steps for Developing Code with new Git Repos
 =====================================================

-See [Adding-new-modules].
+See [Adding new modules](Adding-new-modules).
 If reviewing this you will need to checkout the branch on main EPICS and do `git submodule update --init` to initialise the newly created submodule into the tree.
 Everything else is as normal.

 Git Merge notes crib sheet
 =====================================================